The Ark Team & Contact Details

 Professor Coolahan was a founder member and President of the Educational Studies Association of Ireland and was a former Academic Chairman of the Association for Teacher Education in Europe.
 He was a founder Member and Co-chairman of SCOTENS.
 He served on the Review Body on Post Primary Education in Northern Ireland (2000/01).
 He has recently chaired the National Forum on School Patronage and Pluralism, and is current Chairman of the Arts and Education Charter Group.

-Brian is Head of EMEA SMB marketing at Twitter.
-He was previously a commercial manager at Vodafone Ireland, and a management consultant with McKinsey & Co.
+Brian is the European Managing Director for AccuWeather.
+He was previously a senior marketer at Twitter, a commercial manager at Vodafone Ireland, and a management consultant with McKinsey & Co.
 He spent the early part of his career as a journalist, including six years as the Ireland reporter for the New York Times, and an arts critic for various Irish media.
-He has an MBA from Columbia Business School in New York and a BA in English Literature from Yale University.
+He has an MBA from Columbia Business School in New York, a BA in English Literature from Yale University, and a Professional Certificate in Corporate Governance from the Institute of Public Administration.
+His two daughters are lifelong patrons of the Ark.

 Carol is a Solicitor and having established her own niche practice specialising in Employment Law in 1987, she merged her practice with Hayes solicitors in December 2006 becoming a Senior Partner and Head of the Employment Law Department.
 Carol is currently a Consultant Solicitor.
 She has combined private practice with appointments to public and private bodies.
 Carol is a founding member of the Employment Law Association of Ireland (ELAI) and was Chair of the Association from November 2010 to March 2015.
 She was also a member of the Law Society’s Employment and Equality Law Committee.
 Among other interests she was a Director of Archways which advanced the Incredible Years Programme and other evidence based programmes to assist children and adolescents with emotional and behavioural difficulties.
 Carol is currently Chair of AAI - Alcohol Action Ireland –the national charity advocating for measures to reduce the harm caused by alcohol.
 In 2000 she was appointed by the President of the High Court as a Member of the Disciplinary Tribunal of the High Court for Solicitors and chaired divisions of the Tribunal until 2010.
 She was Chairman of the Criminal Injuries Compensation Tribunal (2004–2007) and a Board Member of ASH Ireland – the lobby group for action on smoking and health (1996-2003) and (2004-2014).
 She was formerly a Board Member of the Equality Authority and Chairman of the Authority's Legal Committee (1998 - 2007), a Board Member of the National Economic and Social Council (N.E.S.C.)
 (1995-1997), the former Employment Equality Agency, and Vice-Chairwoman of the National Women's Council of Ireland (1995 -1997) ,in addition to involvements in other bodies earlier in her career.
 In August 2016 Carol was appointed a Member of the Charity Appeals Tribunal to deal with appeals from the Charity Regulator.